Gailpositive/Darey.io-Projects-1-10/README.md

  ## AUX PROJECT: BASIC GIT PROJECT
  Initializing a repository and making commits
  1. What is Git
  2. Initializing a git repo
-3. Making your first commit
+ 3.Making your first commit
 4. Working with branches
 5. Make your first git branch
 6. Listing git branches